 What may have set Albus’s alarm system off about Riddle is that Riddle was not just a loner, he was a user.
 And he did not value anyone or anything but himself.
 So long as we are playing “compare and contrast”, we got zero suggestion anywhere in canon that Severus Snape was a user.
 If anything, give him a kind word and he was far too willing to allow himself to be used.
 And if Snape did not care about people, it is because he did not let himself care.
 Which, however regrettable, is a long way from being incapable of it.
 Even Albus, who is not really all that emotionally intelligent himself, would have recognized that.
 Eventually.
 If he’d have let himself.

-As to that; the 11-year-old Riddle also boasted to be able to make other people feel what he wanted them to, so I suspect that his influence on his housemates, even that early, was not altogether a matter of his playing with an unmarked deck.
+As to that; the 11-year-old Riddle also boasted of being able to make other people feel what he wanted them to, so I suspect that his influence on his housemates, even that early, was not altogether a matter of his playing with an unmarked deck.

 More disturbing yet may have been his claim to be able to make animals do what he wanted them to, without training them.

-Although it certainly seems that he never was able to bring himself to warn anyone.
+Although it certainly sounds like he never was able to bring himself to warn anyone.
 Or even talk about it in anything but vague references to anyone after the fact.

 He did, however, launch a campaign to purge the Hogwarts library of any reference to the creation of Horcruxes.
-And quite possibly to any other unsavory practices based upon possession as well.
+And quite possibly of any other unsavory practices based upon possession as well.

 It would be useful to know whether this campaign took place after the summer of 1938.